syncfusion-content/fileformat-docs/FileFormat/DocIO/Conversion.md

 {% highlight vbnet %}
 [VB]

-'Load a template document
+'Loads a template document

 Dim document As New WordDocument("Template.docx")

-'Get the document text
+'Gets the document text

 Dim text As String = document.GetText()

-'Create new Word document
+'Creates new Word document

 Dim newdocument As New WordDocument()

-'Add new section
+'Adds new section

 Dim section As IWSection = newdocument.AddSection()

-'Add new paragraph
+'Adds new paragraph

 Dim paragraph As IWParagraph = section.AddParagraph()

-'Append the text to the paragraph
+'Appends the text to the paragraph

 paragraph.AppendText(text)

-'Save and close the document
+'Saves and closes the document

 newdocument.Save("Sample.docx")